MikaelRehman2006/CS4337_Project2/devlog.md

 Nov 27: 12:53 am

 Finished up testing, seems to be working fine, ill do a final checkup next session.
 After that I will submit if I find no errors or missing requirements.

+Nov 27: 1:44pm

+I added a README.md file to show how to run the program, when running sometimes I get warnings but they aren't errors so nothing is wrong with the code itself.